 Chronic Pain Clinic

-Neuroplastic & Psychophysiological Pain Clinic – Chronic Pain Treatment, Mind-Body & Pain Reprocessing Therapy
+Neuroplastic & Psychophysiological Pain Clinic – Chronic Pain Treatment & Pain Reprocessing Therapy

-Our clinic provides specialized assessment and treatment for chronic pain and persistent physical symptoms that have no clear medical explanation and have not improved with standard medical care.
-These conditions are real and often debilitating, yet frequently misunderstood or dismissed in healthcare settings.
-Using evidence-based mind–body therapy, we help individuals understand neuroplastic pain, retrain sensitized neural pathways, and move beyond symptom management toward lasting recovery.
+Our clinic provides specialized assessment and treatment for chronic pain and persistent physical symptoms that have no clear ongoing structural explanation and have not improved with standard medical care.
+These conditions are real and often clinically complex, yet may remain insufficiently addressed within standard medical pathways.
+Using evidence-based mind–body therapy, including Pain Reprocessing Therapy (PRT), we help individuals understand neuroplastic pain, retrain sensitized neural pathways, and move beyond symptom management toward lasting recovery.
+Care is delivered within a neuroscience-informed clinical framework that considers the interaction between brain function, stress physiology, and persistent symptom patterns.
 We offer in-person services in Toronto and secure virtual therapy across Ontario, Quebec, Nova Scotia, and New Brunswick.

 Advances in pain neuroscience and mind–body medicine show that many chronic conditions— including tension and migraine headaches, repetitive strain injuries, chronic fatigue syndrome / myalgic encephalomyelitis (CFS/ME), fibromyalgia, persistent postural perceptual dizziness (PPPD), tinnitus, irritable bowel syndrome (IBS), and chronic neck or back pain—are often psychophysiological or neuroplastic in origin.9